JasonToups/markdown-resume/archived-resumes/resume-May28th2025.md

 - **Iterated** existing ads with A/B testing, tracked and reported results from Metamarkets data to all stakeholders.

 **Skills:** Figma · UI/UX · User Interface Design · Product Development · Technical Documentation · Training

-## Open Source Contributions

-### Payload CMS: Full Stack Engineer / August 2024 - December 2024 / Remote

-React & Next.js headless CMS with a full Typescript backend, that's an all in one solution to building websites.

-- **Wrote** onboarding documentation for new engineers.
-- **Created** seed data for different website types.

 ## Education